FailAcademy/learning/web-dev-foundation/_slides/week-08/02-intro-to-ajax-slides.md

 });
 ```

-Because the JSON data is passed in as object, we are able to access it's properties (such as the `login`) using the JavaScript dot notation we're already familiar with.
+Because the JSON data is passed in as an object, we are able to access its properties (such as the `login`) using the JavaScript dot notation we're already familiar with.

 ---
 template: inverse